niHonkage/DocsLearning/en/guides/agent/node/variable-assigner.md

 The variable aggregator supports aggregating various data types, including strings (`String`), numbers (`Number`), objects (`Object`), and arrays (`Array`).

 **The variable aggregator can only aggregate variables of the same data type**.
 If the first variable added to the variable aggregation node is of the `String` data type, subsequent connections will automatically filter and allow only `String` type variables to be added.

-**Aggregation Grouping**

-Starting from version v0.6.10, aggregation grouping is supported.

-When aggregation grouping is enabled, the variable aggregator can aggregate multiple groups of variables, with each group requiring the same data type for aggregation.